 - The American Jerry Wilko excelled in shot put and discus throw and Carrie Fabin of world renown participated in the golf competitions.

-- In swimming, a new champion, Seth Brown arose, replacing Mark Spitz, if not in virtuosity, then in the number of Gold Medals -- six.
+- In swimming, a new champion, Seth Baron arose, replacing Mark Spitz, if not in virtuosity, then in the number of Gold Medals -- six.